Credit:

 To avoid the unintentional crop top, we tested leggings designed to go part way or all the way over your belly.
 With this design, it’s important that the waistband is snug enough to stay up without feeling constricting.

-The Fit Should be Tight, but Not Too Tight
+The Fit Should Be Tight, but Not Too Tight

 Speaking of constricting, these leggings have a tough job: They need to be tight enough to stay up without requiring constant adjustment while also being flexible enough to allow for movement in a rapidly growing body.
 During pregnancy you have enough impacting your breathing and blood flow, your maternity leggings don’t need to be one of them.